Sai-Santosh-Pal/Project-Udaan/readme.md

 # Project Udaan

 ## Introduction
 Idea given by IIT Bombay, implementation by me.
 It is to break the language barrier.
 It can translate pdf and image files to many Indian languages in 4-5 clicks.
 The accuracy rate is 85%, which is a good number.
 Currently it is only for Windows but in the near future, I will work on Mac OS and Linux too.
-It is based on Google Translate so sometimes it's not that accurate.
-The output
+It is based on Google Translate, so sometimes it's not that accurate.
+The output is given as a ```.txt``` file so that it will be easier to handle and the file size will reduce drastically.
 ## Advantages
 - Fast 💨
 - Reliable ✔